 Two very different views — medical homes and our doctors

 Words are powerful marketing tools.
-Simply naming something to give it a warm and fuzzy connotation can lead us to think it will solve all of our problems and everything will be wonderful.
-It’s how people sell all sorts of things — weight loss programs, natural remedies... and healthcare.
-The disparity between what the public is hearing, and many believe, about medical homes, versus what’s being discussed among healthcare professionals was highlighted this week.
+Simply naming something to give it a warm and fuzzy connotation can lead us to believe it is something it is not.
+"Medical home" is just one such word that actually means something very different from what most people think it does.
+The disparity between what the public is hearing about medical homes, versus what’s being discussed among healthcare professionals was highlighted this week.

 “Medical home” is such a nice-sounding term...

-Most doctors and nurses are caring people who went into healthcare to help people and want nothing more than to be able to spend time with patients and provide the best care possible for each one.
-Regulatory paperwork, billing coding and growing bureaucratic headaches are the last things most want to deal with.
-So it’s understandable so many medical bloggers have been writing furiously about medical homes lately.
+Most doctors and nurses are caring people who went into healthcare to help people and want to be able to spend time with patients and provide the best care possible for each patient.
+Managed care's regulatory oversight, clinical mandates that aren't always in the best interests of their patients or even scientifically sound, growing paperwork and bureaucratic headaches are the last thing most healthcare professionals want to work under again.
+So it’s understandable so many medical professionals have been writing furiously about and against medical homes lately.

 Journalists are uncritically reporting medical homes in glowing terms as the wave of the future.
 For example, this weekend, readers of the Daily Courier in Prescott, Arizona, read that the medical home model “treats the whole person:”